codypaternostro/RemotePro/docs/index.md

 <br>
 <div class="annotate" markdown align="left">
-(1) Please see the [ChangeLog](CHANGELOG/CHANGELOG.md) for updates.
+(1) :simple-keepachangelog: Please see the [ChangeLog](CHANGELOG/CHANGELOG.md) for updates.

-(2) See [Installation](https://www.remotepro.dev/getting-started/installation/) for access to setup instructions.
+(2) :fontawesome-solid-book-open: See [Installation](https://www.remotepro.dev/getting-started/installation/) for access to setup instructions.

-(3) Version 1.0.0 will be the official release of RemotePro.
+(3) :fontawesome-solid-code-branch: Version 1.0.0 will be the official release of RemotePro.

+(4) :fontawesome-brands-youtube: See the [YouTube Video Tutorial](usageguide/usageguide/#video-tutorial) for demonstrations of the features.

 </div>
 1. In addition to updates and fixes, the unreleased section may showcase current features that are being developed.
 2. RemotePro is currently in beta stage.
 If you experience any issues please [*report the issue*](https://github.com/codypaternostro/RemotePro/issues)
 3. I am currently developing this module in real-time!
 Version 1.0.0 will be bumped as a marker of progression.
+4. This is a 15 minute video demonstrating the basic features of RemotePro.

 <br><br><br>
 ## Inspiration